Understanding Ant Colony Growth Stages: From Queen to Thriving Colony

-Ant keeping is a game of patience.
-Colonies don’t explode overnight, and understanding how they grow will help you manage their needs at every stage.
+Ant colony growth stages don’t happen overnight.
+Ant keeping is a game of patience, and understanding each phase will help you support your colony at every step.

 In this guide, we’ll break down the four key growth stages of an ant colony: